 Candidates must demonstrate English language fluency.
 Institutes are rigorous and demanding programs.
 Participants will be expected to handle substantial reading assignments in English and to fully and actively participate in all seminar and panel discussions.
 English fluency is vital to a successful experience in the Institute, both for your participant and participants from other countries.

 Candidates should be willing and able to fully take part in an intensive post-graduate level academic program and study tour.
-It is important that participants are comfortable with campus life and an active program schedule.
+In addition, candidates should be comfortable with campus life and an active program schedule.

 FREQUENTLY ASKED QUESTIONS:

-This FAQ section addresses some commonly asked questions by participants.
-If you cannot find an answer to your question, please send us an email at PAExchangesBKK@gmail.com with the subject line “SUSI for Scholars”.
+This FAQ section addresses some commonly asked questions.
+If you cannot find an answer to your question, please contact us at PAExchangesBKK@gmail.com with the subject line “2020 SUSIs for Scholars.”

-- What degree of English proficiency should a participant have?
-All participants must be fully proficient in English; throughout the Institute they will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.
+- What degree of English proficiency should I have?
+All participants must be fully proficient in English; throughout the Institute, you will need to fully understand lectures, actively participate in discussions, and read and write assignments in English.

-- Can an applicant who is a dual citizen (U.S. and country of origin) participate in Study of the U.S. Institutes?
-No. U.S. citizens and permanent residents (green card holders) are NOT eligible to participate in this program.
+- Can a candidate who is a dual citizen (U.S. and country of origin) participate in Study of the U.S. Institutes?
+U.S. citizens and permanent residents (green card holders) are not eligible to participate in this program.

-- I have been to the U.S. before; would I be disqualified?
-No. Nominees with some experience in the United States can be considered for the program.
-Please be sure to clearly indicate the purpose of your visit(s) to the United States, the year, and the length of your stay as requested on the application form.
+- I have been to the U.S. before, would I be disqualified?
+If you have some experience in the United States, you can be considered for the program.
+Please be sure to clearly indicate the purpose of your prior visit(s) to the United States, the year, and the length of your stay.

 - Can family members of U.S. Embassy employees apply for the program?
 Immediate family members of U.S. Embassy employees are ineligible for this program.

 - I am not a college professor; can I be considered for the program?
-Yes.
-We will consider nominees from a variety of professional backgrounds who are professors at all stages of their careers, practitioners in a designated field, college and university administrators, and community leaders, among others.
+We will consider candidates from a variety of professional backgrounds who are professors at all stages of their careers, practitioners in a designated field, college and university administrators, and community leaders, among others.

 - Can a relative travel and stay with the participant during the Institute?
-No. Relatives are NOT permitted to travel or stay with a participant during the program.
+Relatives are not permitted to travel or stay with a participant during the program.
 There are no exceptions to this rule.
-Participants in Scholar Institutes may, at their own expense, opt to extend their stay in the U.S. after the close of their program to the extent allowed by visa regulations.
+Participants in Scholar Institutes may, at their own expense, opt to extend their stay in the United States after the close of their program to the extent allowed by visa regulations.

-- Can a participant stay after the end of the Institute?
-Yes.
-Under the terms of their J-1 visas, participants have up to 30 days after the end of the program to depart from the U.S. However, the participant must be aware that s/he is responsible for all expenses after the end of the Institute and will no longer have Department of State-sponsored health benefits.
+- Can I stay after the end of the Institute?
+Under the terms of their J-1 visas, participants have up to 30 days after the end of the program to depart from the U.S. However, the participant must be aware that s/he is responsible for all expenses after the end of the Institute and will no longer have the Department of State-sponsored health benefits.